 In addition to having a more comprehensive exercise selection, the PR1000 comes standard with 210 lbs of resistance, which is about 40% more than the closest competitor (most other models in this price range offer 120-150 lbs, like the Marcy Home Gym MWM 990, which is great but only goes up to 150 lb).
 A higher resistance offering is key because it allows more of a challenge as well as more room for growth as you build muscle and strength over time.

 While we’re on the subject of resistance, it’s also important to mention Bowflex’s unique resistance rod system.
-Rather than a traditional steel weight stack like you’d find in any other home gym, Bowflex uses a scientifically-developed Power Rod technology to provide resistance.
-Bowflex’s Power Rod system has been scientifically proven to not only build muscle more effeciently than a traditional steel weight stack, but it also greatly reduces the risk of injury because its unique progressive nature helps alleviate much of the pressure associated with lifting weights.
+Rather than a traditional adjustable steel weight stack like you’d find in any other home gym, Bowflex uses a scientifically-developed Power Rod technology to provide resistance.
+Bowflex’s Power Rod system has been scientifically proven to not only build muscle more effeciently than a traditional adjustable steel weight stack, but it also greatly reduces the risk of injury because its unique progressive nature helps alleviate much of the pressure associated with lifting weights.

 Another unique feature that sets the PR1000 apart from the other models under $500 is that it includes a built-in rowing station to give you an option for cardio.
 Cardio features are basically unheard of on any home gym, let alone in the sub-$500 category, so this is a huge benefit over the competiton.
-Typically if you wanted to perform cardio you’d have to buy a separate cardio-specific machine entirely, but with the PR1000 you have a strength training machine and a cardio machine all in one.
+Typically if you wanted to perform cardio you’d have to buy a separate cardio-specific machine entirely, but with the PR1000 you have a weight lifting machine and a cardio machine all in one.
 Rowing specifically was also a great choice by Bowflex because it is considered one of the most beneficial cardiovascular exercises of all time.

 After discussing all of the above features and benefits, it should be pretty easy to see why the Bowflex PR1000 is the best home gym for this price range.
-It is comfortable to use, made with true Bowflex quality, and delivers a well-balanced workout of both strength training and cardio.
+It is comfortable to use, made with true Bowflex quality, and delivers a well-balanced workout of both strength and cardio.
 It has numerous advantages over the competition, and even offers a 6-week money-back guarantee to ensure you’re completely satisfied with your purchase.
 Check out more details on it here .

 The best runner up: Weider Ultimate Body Works

 Advertised as a “body shaper and toner,” the Weider Ultimate Body Works’ design is quite a bit different than a conventional home gym.
-While regular home gyms help you build muscle through traditional strength training exercises, this total-body-styled workout tool is designed to “sculpt” the body through unique full-body exercises that shred body fat and increase muscle definition.
+While regular home gyms help you build muscle through traditional weight lifting exercises, this total-body-styled workout tool is designed to “sculpt” the body through unique full-body exercises that shred body fat and increase muscle definition.
 For those who have never experienced this total-body workout style before, it is extremely intense and works incredibly well, and because of that the Weider Ultimate Body Works is one of the hottest workout tools on the market with nearly 94% positive reviews from customers.

 The Weider Ultimate Body Works is a great runner up to the PR1000 because it also offers premium quality at an exceptionally low price – around $150 to be exact.
-While it might not the best choice if you’re looking to put on a few pounds of muscle, it is excellent for weight loss, toning your body, improving strength, and boosting stamina (and speaking of which, it was actually our top pick in the Best Home Gym For Weight Loss category).
+While it might not the best choice if you’re looking to put on a few pounds of muscle, it is excellent for body weight loss, toning your body, improving strength, and boosting stamina (and speaking of which, it was actually our top pick in the Best Home Gym For Weight Loss category).

 Using the cable-and-pulley system, there are over 50 exercises you can perform on the Ultimate Body Works machine.
 These exercises target all of the muscles on your body simultaneously, and you even have the ability to add up to 50 lbs of resistance with the help of four resistance bands that are built into the bottom of the bench.
 In addition to the resistance bands, altering the bench’s angle can also create a tougher workout as you’ll have a steeper incline to pull yourself around on.
 With wide variety of different customizations, you’ll have more than enough resistance variation to keep your workouts challenging for years to come.